-Keith Richards Fast Facts
+Keith Richards Fast Facts | CNN

 May 3, 2013 - The Rolling Stones kick off their “50 and Counting” tour at the Staples Center in Los Angeles.

-September 9, 2014 - Richards collaboration with his daughter Theodora on an illustrated children's book titled "Gus and Me" is released.
-The story is about Richard's first guitar and his relationship with his late jazz musician grandfather.
+September 9, 2014 - “Gus and Me,” an illustrated children’s book by Richards and his daughter Theodora, is published.
+The story is about Richards’ first guitar and his relationship with his late jazz musician grandfather.

-September 18, 2015 - Richards releases his first solo album in 23 years with "Crosseyed Heart."
-Also, Netflix releases the documentary film, "Keith Richards: Under the Influence," to coincide with the album's release.
+September 18, 2015 - Richards releases his first solo album in 23 years, “Crosseyed Heart.”
+Also, Netflix releases the documentary film, “Keith Richards: Under the Influence,” to coincide with the album’s release.

+March 25, 2016 - The Rolling Stones become the first major international rock band to play in Cuba, drawing hundreds of thousands of people to a free concert in Havana.

+December 2, 2016 - The Rolling Stones release “Blue & Lonesome,” their first studio album in more than a decade.